Floods cut off cyclone-hit Australia tourist towns along Great Barrier Reef

 "We see a lot of natural disasters and this is just about the worst I can remember," Queensland state Premier Steven Miles told ABC television.
 "The problem is rain won't stop and until it eases up, we can't get aerial support into remote places."

-Cairns, the gateway town to the Great Barrier Reef and home to more than 150,000 people, received around 600mm of rain over 40 hours through early the morning of Dec 18.
-That is more than triple the December mean of 182mm.
+Cairns, the gateway town to the Great Barrier Reef and home to more than 150,000 people, received around 600 mm (24 inches) of rain over 40 hours through early Monday morning.
+That is more than triple the December mean of 182 mm (7.17 inches).

-All flights from Cairns airport were cancelled on Dec 18 with footage on social media showing planes partially submerged on the tarmac.
+All flights from Cairns airport were cancelled or postponed on Monday with footage on social media showing planes partially submerged on the tarmac.

-Water pumps have been draining water since Sunday but “it’s still not keeping up with the volume of water that came in,” Cairns Airport chief executive Richard Barker told Sky News.
+Water pumps have been draining water since Sunday but "it's still not keeping up with the volume of water that came in," Cairns Airport CEO Richard Barker told Sky News.

-A crocodile was spotted in a swollen drain in the town of Ingham, about 250km south of Cairns, and authorities warned residents not to swim in floodwaters.
+A crocodile was spotted in a swollen drain in the town of Ingham, about 250 km (155 miles) south of Cairns, and authorities warned residents not to swim in flood waters.

 "Kids, elderly people, dogs and cats on this poor bloke's roof who just had brand new solar panels installed ... it was a very harrowing journey navigating the very fast-flowing water and dodging debris," he said.